Maps and location services – FAQs

 3. Can I choose a different provider for the map?

-By default, your Hexnode consoles comes loaded with map sourced from OpenStreetMap.
+By default, your Hexnode UEM come loaded with a map sourced from OpenStreetMap.
 You may also change the map provider to Google Maps.
 Read How to Integrate Google Maps API with Hexnode UEM to learn more.

 4. Which map should I choose?